-A walkthrough is a meeting session in which the organizer walks through a project artifact to the participants.
+A walkthrough is a meeting session in which the organizer walks through a project artifact with the participants.
 The participants ask questions and make comments.
 The main aim of Walktrough is to discuss possible errors in the artifact.
 For example, the code walkthrough session.

-Formal Technical Review
+Formal Technical Reviews

 Formal technical review meetings are structured review meetings.

-These are documented and MOM reports are sent across to the meeting participants.
+These are documented and MOM reports are sent to the meeting participants.
 The software team assesses the quality of the project artifact in the meeting.

 Software Testing Tutorials: